IRS Form 1045 Instructions

 Line 7: Nonbusiness income other than capital gains

 Enter any income not from a trade or business.
-This can be income items such as ordinary dividends, annuities, and interest income from investments.
+This can be income items such as:

 Line 8

-In Line 8, combine Lines 5 and 7, then enter the result here.
+For Line 8, combine Lines 5 and 7.
+Enter the result here.

 Line 9